SeanGilroy/blender-dactyl-keyboard/README.md

 * *Optional:* Open Console Window to observe output
 * *Optional:* Edit parameters near beginning of file as desired.
 Increasing `body_subsurf_level` will increase the body smoothness but drastically increase generation time.
 * Run the script by pressing the **PLAY** button
+* *Note:* This script enables extensions available online and installs *3D Print Tooolbox* and *Edit Mesh Tools*.
+If running for the first time, these extensions will bw installed, but fail to generate a proper mesh.
+Simply run the script a second time to complete the mesh generation.
 * If the objects generated correctly, export as .stl (located under File menu)